flyingmachine/brave-clojure-web/content/core-async.md

 ```

 In this case, you've created a channel with buffer size 2.
 That means
-that you can put two values on the channel without blocking, but
+that you can put two values on the channel without waiting, but
-putting a third one will block until another process takes a value
+putting a third one will wait until another process takes a value
 from the channel.
 You can also create "sliding" buffers with
 `sliding-buffer`, which drops values in a first-in-first-out fashion
 as you continue adding values, and "dropping" buffers with